lzieniew/yarn_yap/README.md

-# YarnYap - convinient high qualiy text to speech for articles and reddit threads
+# YarnYap - convinient high qualiy articles TTS

 A simple tool for automatically converting articles and Reddit threads into voice and uploading the to popular video platforms